 “Something has to change with plastic recycling,” states New, “and this might be the just the kind of thing needed.”

 The appliance is at the crowdsourcing stage in pre-commercialization to fund the initial production run.
-However, Obaggo notes that, over the past five years, he has been through four business incubators and several design iterations, made more than 1,000 pucks from tens of thousands of pieces of plastic bags and packaging film, and have held numerous meetings with recycling industry professionals and consumers.
+However, Obaggo notes that, over the past five years, he has been through four business incubators and several design iterations, made more than 1,000 pucks from tens of thousands of pieces of plastic bags and packaging film, and held numerous meetings with recycling industry professionals and consumers.

 The appliance is available for pre-order through Indiegogo at a presale price of $249.
 Product shipments are expected by November 2022.